About the Pulmonary and Critical Care Medicine Fellowship Program

 Pulmonary Hypertension

 VCU is designated as a PHA Center of Comprehensive Care.
-The vast majority of PH clinical care and research occurs within our division, although we have an excellent relationship with our advance heart failure colleagues.
+The vast majority of PH clinical care and research occurs within our division, although we have an excellent relationship with our advanced heart failure colleagues.
 Fellows work with designated PH faculty on both inpatient consults as well as the outpatient PH clinic.
 They also have the opportunity to do right heart caths during this rotation.

 Adult Cystic Fibrosis

-Similar to PH, fellows round on both the inpatient and outpatient CF services.
+Similar to PH, fellows round on both the inpatient and outpatient CF patients.
 The inpatients themselves are under the primary care of our general medicine teams, with the CF service serving in a co-management role.

 Ambulatory Clinics